There are many reasons why some adults get along with their kids better than others.

 But if they feel close enough to their parent that they want to listen to the advice they give, they are going to be more truthful in their communication.
 If they feel like an equal party, like their opinion is respected, then they will engage in a more open and responsive way.

-Another source of conflict are the different eras we grow up in.
+Another source of conflict is the different eras we grow up in.

 Kids think they know everything and of course we know that isn’t true, but sometimes they are actually aware of something that their parents are not.